Skip to content

 UK commercial solar finance in 2026 spans seven distinct structures, each with different mechanics, tax treatment, balance sheet impact, and best-fit profiles.
 The right structure for any specific project depends on your tax position, capex availability, balance sheet preferences, occupation horizon, and electricity supply preferences.
 We model all seven structures against your actual numbers in advisory engagement.

 Most UK businesses approach commercial solar finance through an installer or a single lender.
 Both are commercially aligned with one specific finance route.
 We sit on your side of the table to recommend the structure that wins on your specific numbers — including recommending you don't proceed where economics don't support it.
+For guidance on selecting a qualified installer before engaging a finance provider, see our UK commercial solar installers guide.

 The seven UK commercial solar finance structures: capital purchase (cash buy with full tax allowances), green loan (debt-funded ownership preserving tax allowances), finance lease (leasing-company structure with lessee tax-allowance capture), operating lease (off-balance-sheet under FRS 102 small-entity), Power Purchase Agreement (third-party owns and operates; you buy the electricity), asset finance / hire purchase (predictable monthly payments aligned with operating budget), and battery storage finance (combined with solar in specific scenarios).